cogwheel/plasmapong/README.md

 I am using FreeDOS on VMWare with the project directory mounted as a shared folder using vmsmount.
 After building the program on the host, I can run `pp.exe` inside the VM.

 To exit, click both left and right mouse buttons simultaneously.

+## Known issues

+* Inputs ignored (can't exit) while score is counting down after a game
+* Blur effect isn't centered on the screen
+* Score is not very legible, especially during countdown